How to Clean Dog Ears Safely in 5 Easy Steps

 Wax

 A tad of black or brown ear wax doesn’t raise any alarms; it’s just part and parcel of being a dog.
-However, noticing an excessive, discolored waxy accumulation might be waving a red flag.
+However, noticing an excessive, discolored, waxy accumulation might be waving a red flag.
 Such build-up can hint at the onset of an infection, potential ear mites, allergies, or other underlying health concerns.
-Always best to keep an observant eye!

 Moisture

 Dry ears are the norm for dogs, so if you spot any dampness, it’s a sign to pay attention.
 Excessive moisture can be the harbinger of an impending infection.
-If your pup is a frequent swimmer, water may get trapped into the ear canal.
+If your pup is a frequent swimmer, water may get trapped in the ear canal.
 This scenario is especially prevalent in our delightful floppy-eared companions.
-Always good to be vigilant after splashy adventures!

 Odor